6529-Collections/nextgen/docs/setter-functions.md

 ### How to add data on a Collection?

-<b>Purpose:</b> The <i>addCollectionData(..)</i> function allows an admin to add the additional data for a Collection such as mintcost, max public purchases, total supply etc.
+<b>Purpose:</b> The <i>addCollectionData(..)</i> function allows an admin to add the additional data for a Collection such as the eth address of the artist, max public purchases, total supply and the sales percentage for the artist.

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator.
 * Once the function is executed the smart contract reserves the min and max indices for the collection.
 * The collection's circulating supply starts at 0.
 * An admin needs to set the minting phases for a specific collection to start the minting process.
+* The same function can be called by an admin to modify all the details of a collection except its total supply which cannot be modified.

 <!-- end of the list -->